ruhefm/porto-web/src/assets/markdown/notes/The-Art-of-Kombucha.md

 - Then I insert the scoby and the kombucha starter.
 And then put a cloth on top of it to prevent any objects to enter the lovely kombucha room.
 - This step is analyzing time.

+### 0-day of kombucha

+The kombucha seems like normal tea.

+### 1-day of kombucha

+It starts smelling like *peuyeum* (fermented tape) in sunda.
+There something floating like mucus.

+### 2-day of kombucha

+The mucus in the day-1 is float to the top of the tea, and then starts to close the area due to the need of oxygen (acetobacter).